Skip to main content

 There’s also an incredible retro toy shop – La Courterie Corner – that kids (and young-at-heart adults) will fall in love with.

-I also highly recommend La Bonbonnière bakery for delicious bread, cakes and sweet delicacies, while Satellite Coffee is a haven for coffee, smoothies and shakes and yummy sandwiches, with a cool hipster vibe.
+I also highly recommend La Bonbonnière bakery for delicious bread, cakes and sweet delicacies, while Satellite Coffee and Solide are havens on Rue du Bourg for coffee, smoothies and yummy cakes and sandwiches.

 Now, What About the Snow?